 You will learn easy-to-use, high-level skills so you can become an essential part of your clients’ success.

-Here are some examples of topics you will master:
+Here are some examples of areas of expertise you will master:

 Achievement Motivation – Our position on success and failure – are we striving to succeed or trying to avoid failing?
 As many coaches have stated, “Winners take responsibility and know where to place credit or blame, but Losers always look for excuses beyond their control.”

 Achievement Orientation – our perception of how stable our ability level is.
 If we take a task approach, we believe that we can develop abilities, helping them grow and improve.
 If we take the ego approach, we believe that all our abilities are a part of who we are and there is nothing we can do to change them.

 Affirmation – A positive statement of belief about ourselves.
 We write these statements to help us gain confidence in the choices we have made and to remind us that we are making progress.
 An affirmation is always written in first person and in present tense (i.e. “I am in control of my emotional response to criticism at all times.”).
 We repeat these affirmations several times each day in order to make them an integral part of our thought process.
 After all, what do we have to lose by thinking positively about our abilities at all times?